-You use too much detergent
+You use too much detergent.

-You use fabric softener on workout clothes
+You use fabric softener on workout clothes.

-You put sweaty clothes straight in the hamper
+You put sweaty clothes straight in the hamper.

 Ever dig out a gym bag only to realize your sweaty workout clothes have been sitting there for days, getting even smellier?
-That's what happens in your hamper, too, if you pile in clothes that are still sweaty or damp.
+That same thing will happen in your hamper if you pile in clothes that are still sweaty or damp.

-You keep your shirts buttoned
+You keep your shirts buttoned.

-You leave zippers undone
+You leave zippers undone.

-"Zippers get caught in the drums and cause problems," says Cameron.
+"Zippers get caught in the drums and cause problems," Cameron explains.
 "If you have a front-loading washing machine, zippers can scratch the glass and may even contribute to the glass panel exploding."